mcwhit14/EGR304DataSheetTemplate/docs/02-Component-Selection/Component-Selection.md

 ## Major Components Summary

-Below is a summary of the primary active components used in the system.
-Passive components (resistors, capacitors), connectors, and pushbuttons are excluded.

 | Component | Part Number / Module | Function in System | Key Specs | Approx. Price |
 |----------|----------------------|--------------------|-----------|----------------|